F1R3FLY-io/f1r3fly/README.md

    - For more information about direnv and how it works see: https://direnv.net/

 3. Clone this repository and after entering the repository, run `direnv allow`.
 There should be a message asking you to do this.
+   - You may run into the following error: `error: experimental Nix feature 'nix-command' is disabled; add '--extra-experimental-features nix-command' to enable it`.
+To fix this, first create the following file: `~/.config/nix/nix.conf`.
+Add the following line to the file you just created: `experimental-features = flakes nix-command`.
+Then run `direnv allow` again.
    - This will do a one-time compile of all our libraries which will take a couple of minutes.
 After completion, your environment will be setup.

 ### Docker